rwynn/monstache/README.md

 	workers -> nil
 	verbose -> false

 When `gzip` is true, monstache will compress requests to elasticsearch to increase performance.
-Compression is enabled by default in elasticsearch 5, but is disabled by default in previous elasticsearch versions.
-If you enable `gzip` in monstache and are using elasticsearch prior to version 5 you will need to update the elasticsearch config file to set `http.compression: true`.
+If you enable `gzip` in monstache and are using elasticsearch prior to version 5 you will also need to update the elasticsearch config file to set `http.compression: true`.
+In elasticsearch version 5 and above `http.compression` is enabled by default.
 Enabling `gzip` is recommended especially if you enable the `index-files` setting.

 When `resume` is true, monstache writes the timestamp of mongodb operations it has successfully synced to elasticsearch to the collection `monstache.monstache`.
 It also reads this value from that collection when it starts in order to replay